garylirocks/quickrefs/azure-networking.markdown

 - You could delegate a specific subnet to an Azure PaaS service, such as VNet data gateway (`Microsoft.PowerPlatform/vnetaccesslinks`)
 - The purpose usually is to allow a PaaS service to access/manage resources for the subnet, such as managing NSGs (`Microsoft.Network/virtualNetworks/subnets/prepareNetworkPolicies/action`)
-- You need `Microsoft.Network/virtualNetworks/subnets/join/action` permission (included in "Network Contributor" role)
+- You need `Microsoft.Network/virtualNetworks/subnets/join/action` permission to delegate a subnet (included in "Network Contributor" role)

 ### CLI